braintree/braintree-ios-drop-in/README.md

 ## Documentation

-### Import BraintreeDropIn and Braintree
+### Import BraintreeDropIn
-Add the import statements to any class where you are using Braintree.
+Add the below import statement to any class where you are using BraintreeDropIn.

 ```
 import BraintreeDropIn
-import Braintree
 ```

 ### Show Drop-In